ascgliding/flights310/README_USER.rst

 You will be prompted for a date, the duty instructor, tow pilot and duty pilot.
 The system knows the roster so it will automatically default to the next scheduled flying day with whoever is on the roster at the time the roster was published.
-It does not know about swaps so double check what is on the screen with who is actually on the field.
+It does not know about swaps, so double check what is on the screen with who is actually on the field.

 When this screen is accepted (by pressing the tick in the lower LHS) the system will add a note for the